-- credit risk (inclusive of concentration risk), - counterparty risk, - issuer risk, - Trading Book market risk (interest rate, price and foreign exchange); - Banking Book market risk (Asset & Liability Management -ALM), - liquidity risk,
+- credit risk (inclusive of concentration risk),

+- counterparty risk,

+- issuer risk,

+- Trading Book market risk (interest rate, price and foreign exchange);

+- Banking Book market risk (asset & liability management -alm),

+- liquidity risk,

 - equity investments risk,

-- UCITs risk (alternative funds),
+- UCITS risk (alternative funds),

 - operational risk,

 - business risk,

 - real-estate risk,

 - reputational risk.

-Risk relating to investment products/services for the Group's customers are also monitored with a view to protecting the customer and preventing any potential reputational impact.
+Risk relating to investment products/ services for the Group's customers are also monitored with a view to protecting the customer and preventing any potential reputational impact.

-In accordance with the principles contained in the New Accord on Capital Adequacy (Basel 2) in relation to First Pillar risks, in the first half of 2008, the Montepaschi Group completed its work on the internal models for credit and operational risks.
-Pursuant to Circular Letter 263/2006 of the Bank of Italy, on 12 June 2008 the Montepaschi Group was officially authorised under regulation no. 647555 to use the advanced models for the measurement and management of credit risk (AIRB - Advanced Internal Rating Based) and operational risk (AMA - Advanced Measurement Approach) as of the first consolidated report at 30-06-2008.
-Subsequently, work continued on the completion and extension of these models to those entities which were not included in the initial scope of validation.
+In accordance with the principles contained in the New accord on capital adequacy (Basel 2) in relation to First Pillar risks, in the first half of 2008, the Montepaschi Group completed its work on the internal models for credit and operational risks.
+Pursuant to circular letter 263/2006 of the bank of Italy, on 12 June 2008 the Montepaschi Group was officially authorised under regulation no. 647555 to use the advanced models for the measurement and management of credit risk (AIRB - Advanced Internal Rating Based) and operational risk (AMA - Advanced Measurement Approach) as of the first consolidated report at 30-06-2008.
+Over time, these models have been further developed and their scope of application extended to Group entities not originally included in the initial scope of validation.
+Furthermore, activities continued to be put in place to improve the internal models for market and counterparty risks.